Mark P. Buttner, Ph.D.

 Professor; Co-Director, Emerging Diseases Laborator; Director, Pollen Monitoring Program

-Mark Buttner, Ph.D. is a Professor and Interim Department Chair for the Department of Environmental and Occupational Health and the co-director of the Emerging Diseases Laboratory.
+Mark Buttner, Ph.D. is a Professor for the Department of Environmental and Occupational Health and the co-director of the Emerging Diseases Laboratory.
 His research is focused on sampling and analysis of airborne microorganisms, with emphasis on enhanced detection methods of airborne and surface-associated microorganisms that are potential human health risks in indoor environments.
 Dr. Buttner also conducts research involving healthcare-associated infections and antibiotic-resistant microorganisms of public health concern.
 He currently serves as an editor of the Manual of Environmental Microbiology and as a committee member for the American Society of Heating, Refrigeration and Air-Conditioning Engineers, Ventilation for Acceptable Indoor Air Quality.

 - Sampling and analysis of airborne microorganisms